Change colour whenever you like

 Sometimes the 'less advanced' option is the more human one.

-Polish Complete takes about 90 minutes:
+Plan about 90 minutes:

 Two separate appointments: Polish Manicure + Polish Pedicure = two different days, two round trips, two 'prep times'.